Vilasith-c/leetcode-gatekeeper-redirector/README.md

-# LeetCode Gatekeeper Redirector
+Of course.
+Here is a complete `README.md` file for your extension, based on the files you provided.

-This Chrome extension helps you build a LeetCode habit by blocking all browsing until you solve a random LeetCode problem.
-After solving, you get 3 hours of free browsing time!
+## LeetCode Gatekeeper

-## Features
+A Chrome extension to help you build a consistent LeetCode habit by blocking distracting websites until you solve a problem.

-- **Random Problem Assignment:** When you try to visit any site (except LeetCode), you are redirected to a blocking page with a button to a random LeetCode problem.
+***

-- **Solve to Unlock:** You must solve the assigned problem (get "Accepted") to unlock browsing.
+### Features

-- **3-Hour Timer:** After a correct submission, you get 3 hours of unrestricted browsing.
-When the timer expires, you must solve a new problem.
+* **Focus Mode**: Blocks all non-LeetCode websites to keep you focused on your coding practice.
-- **Blocking UI:** Friendly UI tells you what to do and lets you jump to your assigned problem.
+* **Random Problem Assignment**: When your Browse is blocked, the extension assigns a random "Easy" LeetCode problem from a curated list for you to solve.
-- **Popup UI:** Click the extension icon to see your current status, assigned problem, and time left.
+* **Smart Unlock**: Automatically detects a correct "Accepted" submission on the LeetCode website to grant you Browse access.
-- **Robust Detection:** Timer only starts after a real, successful submission ("Accepted"), not just by viewing the problem.
+* **3-Hour Freedom Timer**: After solving a problem, you get a 3-hour window of unrestricted Browse.
+The popup shows a countdown timer for your convenience.

-## Setup
+* **Status Popup**: Click the extension icon at any time to see your currently assigned problem or check the time remaining on your freedom timer.

-1. Clone or download this repository.
+***

-2. Open Chrome and go to `chrome://extensions`.
+### How It Works

-3. Enable "Developer mode" (top right).
+1. When you try to visit any website, the extension's background script intercepts the request.
-4. Click "Load unpacked" and select this folder.
+2. If you don't have active "freedom time," you are redirected to a local block page.
+This page provides a button to navigate directly to your assigned LeetCode problem.

-## Usage
+3. Once you submit a correct solution on LeetCode, a content script running on the page detects the "Accepted" status.

-- Try to visit any website: you'll see a blocking page with a button to your assigned LeetCode problem.
+4. The content script notifies the background script, which grants you a 3-hour freedom timer and allows you to browse any website.
-- Solve the problem and get "Accepted".
+5. When the timer expires, the cycle repeats with a new problem.

-- After submission, you have 3 hours of unrestricted browsing.
+***

-- When the timer ends, the block returns and you must solve a new problem.
+### Installation

-- Click the extension icon to see your status and time left.
+1. Save all the extension files (`manifest.json`, `.js` files, `.html` files) into a single folder on your computer.

-## How it Works
+2. Open the Google Chrome browser and navigate to `chrome://extensions`.

-- The extension assigns you a random LeetCode problem and stores it.
+3. In the top-right corner, enable **Developer mode**.
-- It blocks all browsing (except LeetCode) until you solve the assigned problem.
+4. Click the **Load unpacked** button and select the folder where you saved the extension files.

-- The content script detects a real "Accepted" submission and notifies the background script to start the timer.
+***

-- The blocking UI and popup UI show your current status and help you stay on track.
+### Usage

----
+* **To start**, simply try to browse any website.
+If your freedom timer is not active, the block page will appear automatically.

-Feel free to contribute or suggest improvements!
+* **To check your status**, click the extension's icon in the Chrome toolbar to see the popup with your assigned problem or remaining time.